-What’s Bildungsroman?
-“Bildungsroman” is a German word that’s actually a combination of two words.
-A bildungsroman is a story that centers around a coming-of-age event.
-The word “bildung” is an education while “roman” means novel, so a bildungsroman is a story about an event that proved to be educational and life-changing.
+What’s the definition of bildungsroman?
+The German word “bildung” is an education while “roman” means novel.
+It’s a story about an event that proved to be educational and life-changing.
 It usually highlights the formative years and challenges faced by the author.
-Typically, the end includes a positive ending with the author’s disappointments and mistakes behind them and a positive and useful life ahead of them.
+Typically, it includes a positive ending with the author’s disappointments and mistakes behind them and a positive and useful life ahead of them.

-There’s a reason why I am putting the word’s definition in the beginning of this blog post.
-It is the heart of everything that comes next.
+There’s a reason why I’m putting the word’s definition at the beginning of this blog post.
+It’s the heart of everything that comes next.
 It’s essential you find your bildungsroman to design your personal story in a way that attracts customers, creates and grows your brand, and provides the message you wish to deliver.

-Let me highlight an important note about bildungsroman’s definition, especially in relation to your story.
+Let me highlight an important note about the definition of bildungsroman, especially in relation to your story.

-Your story is your message, and your message plays a big role in how you enrol clients, market online, and create something that’s authentic.
+Your story is your message, and your message plays a big role in how you enroll clients, market online, and create something that’s authentic.

 Your personal story compels people to create a personal relationship with you, which creates a personal connection with the brand.

-To ultimately build your personal bildungsroman, let’s talk about how to define a story.
+To create your definition of bildungsroman, let’s talk about how to define a story.
 What do you need to make one that’s powerful, real, and sincere?

 Without vulnerability, your message loses power. pic.twitter.com/i6N2O0tym6